ampkz/archivepelago-graphql-server/README.md

     See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-For questions or comments, please contact us at <admin@archivepelago.org>